silvacms/documentation/source/buildout.rst

      Silva Buildout configuration using buildout's ``extends`` option, you need update this URL.

-5. re-run buildout to get the new version:
+5. Re-run buildout to get the new version:

    .. code-block:: sh

       $ cd Silva
       $ bin/buildout -v

-6. verify the :ref:`upgrade-notes`.
+6. Verify the :ref:`upgrade-notes`.
 If a note is available for the version you are upgrading to, you need to follow them:

    .. toctree::